 Start by covering up any exposed areas with a waterproof tarp.
 This will prevent additional water from entering your home and making the damage worse.
 Insurance companies often try to find any way they can to deny a claim.
 One of their favorite tricks is to claim that a homeowner did not take proper steps to prevent further damage.

 If you have missing shingles or a hole in your roof and it is not covered with a tarp when the insurance adjuster arrives, you could have further difficulties on your hands.

 Start by taking photos and videos of all the damage that occurred.
 A good place to begin is on the outside of your home.
 Take as many photos as possible from as many angles as possible.
 Get photos of all damage, every angle of the exterior of home, and every angle of the roof.
 Start by taking wide shots and then move in closer.
 This will allow easy proof of damage later.

 Next, move inside and begin taking photos and video of any damage that occurred there.
 Again get as many angles as possible and take photos from a wide angle and move in closer.

 Having photographic and video evidence of your damage will be particularly helpful for the next step of the process, which is filing a claim with your insurance company.

 File a Home Insurance Claim As Soon As Possible

-Once everybody is safe and evidence of the damage has been documented, it’s time to notify your insurance company.
+Once everybody is safe, and evidence of the damage has been documented, it’s time to notify your insurance company.
 Insurance policies typically require that you file a home insurance claim within a certain period of time after the storm.
+Male sure you have hurricane coverage within your general property insurance policy.
 Contact your insurance company either by phone or online and begin the process of filing your claim.

 Contact a Hurricane Insurance Claim Attorney

-If your home insurance claim is being denied, delayed, or you are being lowballed after hurricane damage it’s time to contact a home insurance claim attorney.
+If your home insurance claim is being denied, delayed, or you are being lowballed by the insurance company after hurricane damage, it’s time to contact a home insurance claim attorney.

 800 North Belcher Road